 For up-to-date information about traveling in Madagascar, it is always worth checking the government travel advisories (see the ‘Safety & Security – Madagascar’ link below).

 Malaria & Vaccinations

 It is recommended to have several vaccinations before coming to Madagascar.
-Malaria is the biggest health concern and there is no vaccine against it.
+Malaria is the biggest health concern.
 Although malaria risk is the highest in the Wet summer months, it is important to take antimalarial medication throughout the year.
 Wearing long sleeves and trousers in the evening and using a good mosquito repellent (those containing DEET are most effective) also help to minimize the risk of being bitten in the first place.

 There are no dangerous large mammals in Madagascar or in Ankarafantsika in particular.
 You might well see some snakes in the park but all Malagasy snakes are non-venomous.
-Some scorpions and spiders are venomous but bites are rare.
+Some scorpions and spiders are venomous, but bites are very rare.

 For more information, please read the 'Wildlife Viewing Safety Precautions' below.